ArchipelagoMW/Archipelago/worlds/yoshisisland/docs/en_Yoshi's Island.md

 ## Where is the settings page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.
+The [player options page for this game](../player-settings) contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?